virtee/snpguest/README.md

     - `-t, --tcb`: Verify the Reported TCB section of the report only.
     - `-s, --signature`: Verify the signature of the report only.
+    - `-m, --measurement`: Verify the measurement from the attestation report.
+    - `-d, --host-data`: Verify the host-data from the attestation report.
+    - `-r, --report-data`: Verify the report-data from the attestation report.

     **Example**
     ```bash